tanc7/Facerider/README.md

 Keen IT personnel will perceive using parprouted as a ARP-Spoofing attack.
 Proxy ARP Daemons can be defeated (crashed) by spamming ARP requests to devices that do not exist to the attacker.

 In other words, you can be one-shotted.
 In the event that happens, check your routing tables because it may get borked.

+# More Warnings of Proxy ARP, or why I kept it disabled

+Proxy ARP + mitmf framework plugins is a mean, MEAN, combination.

+Basically mitmf plugins sniff for traffic, and either analyzes it, parses it, or modifies it before sending it back to the victim.
+Now, given the doors that are kicked open via activation of Proxy ARP Daemons, mitmf will respond to EVERY ARP request it sees, generating a MONSTER amount of traffic and triggering alarms in even a small SOHO business.

+You can crash and kill routers using Proxy ARP with mitmf!
+Be forewarned!
+You can permanently bork your own routing tables and iptables (until you either flush them or reboot).

+Only activate Proxy ARP, well... never.
+Unless you are desperate.